min2ha/ukwa-site/content/target/33295/index.en.md

   "subject": "Easter Rising "
 }

-# National University of Ireland Galway: A Nation Rising

 This website outlines the programme of events and activities being undertaken by NUI Galway as part of the commemoration of the Easter Rising, 1916.